Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reply:

-A micro-TESE surgery at the Reproductive Support Center, Tam Anh General Hospital, Ho Chi Minh City.
+A micro-TESE surgery at the Center for Reproductive Support, Tam Anh General Hospital, Ho Chi Minh City.
 Photo: Tam Anh General Hospital

-A micro-TESE surgery at the Reproductive Support Center, Tam Anh General Hospital, Ho Chi Minh City.
+A micro-TESE surgery at the Center for Reproductive Support, Tam Anh General Hospital, Ho Chi Minh City.
 Photo: Tam Anh General Hospital

 10-15% of healthy men have varicocele.
-Symptoms include pain in the scrotum; pain when sitting for a long time, doing strenuous activities or after sex.
-In severe cases, symptoms include a different skin color, spots and roughness in the scrotum.
+Symptoms include pain in the scrotum; pain when sitting for a long time, exercising vigorously or after sex.
+In severe cases, symptoms include a different skin color, spots, and roughness in the scrotum.

 Currently, there are many methods to treat varicocele, such as microsurgery, using gel, metal coils to block damaged blood vessels or laparoscopic surgery.
 Among them, the surgical method using microsurgery (micro-TESE) brings the highest efficiency, with the lowest possibility of recurrence.

-In some cases of varicocele, the veins can still be seen with the naked eye, but besides the veins, there are also arteries and lymphatic vessels.
+There are cases of dilation, the naked eye can still see the veins, but besides the veins there are also arteries and lymphatic vessels.
 Therefore, if using a magnifying glass or the naked eye to operate on varicocele, there is a possibility of touching the arteries, leaving serious sequelae such as testicular atrophy, or a high risk of recurrence.

-Varicocele surgery is not recommended in all cases.
-If the patient is in pain and it affects their quality of life and activities, then this method should be considered.
-In addition, men with severe fluctuations in semen, even azoospermia, affecting their ability to become fathers, or in cases of testicular atrophy, should also undergo varicocele surgery.
+Varicocele surgery is not always recommended.
+If the patient is in pain and it affects the quality of life and daily activities, then this method should be considered.
+In addition, men with severe fluctuations in semen, even azoospermia, affecting the ability to become a father, or in cases of testicular atrophy should also undergo varicocele surgery.

 If you have sperm, you can still have children normally through in vitro fertilization (IVF).
 Varicocelectomy helps preserve future fertility, resolve pain, testicular atrophy or affect sperm quality.
 A varicocelectomy takes about 60 minutes, the patient can go home the same day, and is painless.